briggsreschke/scripts/apache-logfile-parser/lib/README.txt

 Parses Apache log file and stores each record as a list or dictionary.

-Includes optional user customizable routines that can be used for parsing each log file record even further.
+Includes optional routines for filtering records that can be user defined.